duststorm/makehuman/trunk/makehuman/docs/source/appendix_1.rst

 Appendix 1 -RestructuredTex math-
 ##################################

-.. _general sintax:
+.. _general syntax:

-General sintax
+General syntax
 ===============

-The general sintax for a math block is:
+The general syntax for a math block is:

     ``.. math::``